anttieskola/insomnia/readme.md

 ## Api
 Web service

+## Domain
+Simple engine to create the requests

+## Client
+Example using the api

 ## Test
 Testproject for cases in any of the other projects.
 Remember to add to other modules: